PDC-support/openmp-lab-exercises/intro_lab/README.md

 - What would happen if you hadn’t used critical or atomic a shared variable?
 - How does the execution time change varying the number of threads?
 Is it what you expected?
-- Do the two version of the codes differ in performance?
-If so, what do you think it is the reason?
+- Do the two versions of the code differ in performance?
+If so, what do you think is the reason?

 ## Exercise 4 - Calculate &pi; with a loop and a reduction

 _Concepts: worksharing, parallel loop, schedule, reduction_

-Here we are going to implement a fourth parallel version of the pi.c / pi.f90 code to calculate the value of &pi; using omp for and reduction operations.
+Here we are going to implement a fourth parallel version of the pi.c / pi.f90 code to calculate the value of &pi; using ``omp for`` and ``reduction`` operations.

 Instructions: Create a new parallel versions of the pi.c / pi.f90 program using the parallel construct ``#pragma omp for`` and ``reduction`` operation.
 Run the new